Dimensionality increase for error correction in the interaction between information space and the physical world: Main theorem and proof

 $U \to V$

 $V \to C \to U$

 $V \to C_1 \to ... \to C_k \to U$,

-where $U$, $V$ are (any) submanifolds of W, and $C$, $C_1$,..., $C_k$, for a positive integer k, are (arbitrary) submanifolds of E. These maps include, in particular, the maps that represent direct human-to-human interactions, or the human-to-human encoded communication of any form, or a person putting data into E or retrieving information from E.
+where $U$, $V$ are (any) submanifolds of W, and $C$, $C_1$,..., $C_k$, for a positive integer k, are (arbitrary) submanifolds of E. These maps include, in particular, the maps that represent direct human-to-human interactions, or the human-to-human encoded communication of any form, or a person putting data into E or retrieving information from E. This is consistent with regarding an information transfer as an embedding of manifolds (see e.g. the discussion in \cite{b3}).

 Everything in the information space is a result of processes in someone's neuronal networks.
 Joining the information space to the physical world, in some sense, we are looking at the collective insides of our brains.
 A car, a bicycle, sports (e.g. basketball), - all this originated in someone's mind, mapped to E, as a set of images and other data, and then realized in W, via the semigroup G.